commercetools/commercetools-dotnet-core-sdk/README.md

     QueryCommand<Category> queryCommand = new QueryCommand<Category>();
     queryCommand.SetWhere(queryPredicate);

-Right now only local variables are supported in comparisons.
-For example, the following lambda expression would not work:
+In order to use values from objects directly use the valueOf extension method:

-    c => c.Key == category.Key
+    c => c.Key == category.Key.valueOf()

 Setting the "where" query string parameter as a string can be done in the following way: